Ernst Plank & Company started out in 1866 in Nüremberg Germany as a toy-repair shop. Named after the company founder,

 easily identified by the trademark embossing that had the letters 'EP' inside a cirlce surrounded by a winged wheel.

-other manufacturers products.
-The company survived the First World War, however, Ernst Plank & Company was one of the
+produced clockwork powered tinplate trains.
+Plank survived the First World War, however, the company was one of the